Skip to main content

 How to do smart heating

-While it may sound techy and confusing, it is easier to install and use than you expect.
+While it may sound techy and confusing, smart heating is easier to install and use than you expect.

 Smart heating involves using a smart thermostat.
 Smart thermostats allow you to (either manually or automatically) match your heating to your schedule and behaviour, so that you waste less energy.
 Smart heating also sometimes involves getting smart radiator valves so that you can control each room separately.